nchanged/realm-js/README.md

 }
 ```

-## Using realm transpiler
+## Using the realm transpiler

 The current transpiler is a very simple regExp like script.
 (I am not sure if i can call transpiler though).
 I have been using this library for years, and decided to release just now.
-I tried creating a babel plugin, but i simply don't have time for that.
+I've tried to create a babel plugin, but this thing is just ginormous and i simply don't have time for that.
 If you feel like, go ahead!

 ### A simple import
 If a module does not belong to any package: